o1iviachen/figology/README.md

 Xcode and CocoaPods need to be installed to run this application.
 If these are already installed, skip this section.
 1. Install Xcode from the App Store.
-2. Open the Terminal and install CocoaPods by entering ``sudo gem install cocoapods``.
+2. Open the Terminal and install CocoaPods by entering ``brew install cocoapods``.

 ### Cloning and running _figology._
 1. Open Xcode and select **Clone Git Repository**.